typesupply/opentype-cookbook/website/content/rules.md

 - adjust position of one glyph: `pos A B' C <10 0 20 0>;`
 - adjust positioning of the space between two glyphs: `pos A B' C' -50 D;`

-Please note that just because you *can* apply this to a rule type doesn't mean that it always makes sense; or that you should.
+Please note that just because you *can* apply this to a rule type doesn’t mean that it always makes sense; or that you should.

 ### Exceptions

 What if we have a short context that you want to match, but a longer context that contains the short context?
-For example, say we want to change the r in "words" but not in "words!".
+For example, say we want to change the r in `words` but not in `words!`.
 To do that we can specify an *exception* to the contextual rule.
 For example:

     :::fea
     ignore sub w o r' d s exclam;